webzakimbo/bcome-read-the-docs/docs/source/intro.rst

 *******************

 .. meta::
-   :description lang=en: Welcome to the Bcome documentation.
-All you need to configure the framework to create your own DevOps application.
+   :description lang=en: Welcome to the Bcome documentation - all you need to configure Bcome to create your own DevOps application.

 Welcome to the Bcome documentation.
 All you need to configure the framework to create your own DevOps application.